ChrAshPun/WorkOS/README.md

 ***Note*** It is the User Agent that acts as the transport mechanism for the SAML Assertion.
 (See the idp-init.png)

+## What is "open standard"?
+An "open standard" in the context of SAML (Security Assertion Markup Language) refers to a publicly available set of specifications and protocols that are developed, maintained, and agreed upon by a collaborative community or standards organization.

+Take a common example.
+Have you ever noticed that Wi-Fi seems to work the same with any router, phone or computer?
+We tend to take these types of standards for granted, but they bring huge benefits to our daily lives.

+Imagine if there were no standards like Wi-Fi.
+Every business might have its own form of wireless technology.
+If your favorite coffee shop had a router made by Company X, and you owned a computer made by Company Y, you might have to find another coffee shop to check your email.

+## What is SAML assertion?
+What the IdP authorizes a user, it will generate a SAML assertion and send it to the Service Provider.
+The user will be able to Single-Sign On to other applications.

+The SAML will includes a user identifier or NameID and will sign the assertion so the Service Provider can trust it.

+The IdP and SP must agree on a SAML Configuration.

 ## What are SAML 2.0 Bindings?
 https://workos.com/blog/saml-2-vs-saml1#:~:text=A%20SAML%20binding%20defines%20how,communication%20between%20IdP%20and%20SP.